CJones226/configure-ad/README.md

 <img src="https://github.com/CJones226/configure-ad/assets/158533476/1044f62e-0041-4a09-8469-bc11b1ebd6f7" height="60%" width="60%"/>
 </p>
 <p>
 Upon creating the new Script you will want to navigate to this url: "https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1" and copy this script and paste it in.
-I created 100 users, but it is set to creat 10,000 users.
+I created 100 users, but it is set to create 10,000 users.
 You can chose how many you want to create, it is only meant to simulate a business with multiple users.
 Note the password for each user is "Password1"
 </p>
 <p>
 <h4>Picking a User</h4>